yashcodes161198/merge_videos/README.md

 # merge_videos
-A bash script that merges all the videos(.mp4) in the current dir into one long video merged.mp4
+A bash script that merges all the videos(.mp4) in the current dir into one long video which is named after the parent folder